Ikayherce/disappointed_cat/README.md

 ## Planning

-I planned a simple hangman application where the main parts of the code are the play function, the display function and the logic that allows the user to choose a level of difficulty (easy, medium or hard) and filters the words in the word list (in a separate file) by level.
+My plan consisted in designing a simple hangman application with help of the tutorials and project listed in the credits, where the main parts of the code would be the play function and the display function.
+Later on I decided to add  the logic that would allow the user to choose a level of difficulty (easy, medium or hard).

 ## UX